 The process of applying for a grant of probate is relatively straightforward, however, the steps required must be undertaken In a specific manner and a specific order, also within a specific timeframe.

-Each advertisement costs $43.50, but there is no fee to search the register for advertisements.
+Each advertisement costs $45.50 (as at 30 June 2017).
+There is no fee to search the register for advertisements.

-The following is an example of a common form of advertisement.
+The following is an example of an advertisement.